fsprojects/FSharp.TypeProviders.SDK/README.md

 * Host tool - Either ``fsc.exe``, ``fsi.exe`` or some tool hosting ``FSharp.Compiler.Service.dll`` such as ``devenv.exe`` or ``FsAutoComplete.exe``

 ### How the TPDTC is found and loaded

 Currently, host tools look for TPDTC DLLs alongside the TPRTC DLL.
 For simple type providers, these DLLs are the same.
 When executing using .NET Framework, the host tool uses ``Assembly.LoadFrom`` to load this component.

 See [Type provider design-time DLLs should be chosen more appropriately](https://github.com/Microsoft/visualfsharp/issues/3736) for a proposal to change the rules to allow TPDTC components to be found more usefully, and in particular for different TPDTC components to be loaded depending on the execution environment of the host tooling.

-### Making a .NET Standard 2.0 TPDTC

-It will be increasingly common to make type providers where the TPDTC is a .NET Standard 2.0 component.
-In the very simplest case,  there will just be one  happy .NET Standard 2.0 component ``MyTypeProvider.dll`` acting as both the TPDTC and TPRTC.
-Such a type provider will eventually be loadable into all F# tooling.

 ### Explicit construction of code: MakeGenericType, MakeGenericMethod and UncheckedQuotations